A POET SPEAKS OF MYSTERY

-There are perhaps no accidents in life, simply a continuation of one life into and with another, in a continuation of consciousness grounded in the divine.
+There are perhaps no accidents in life, merely a continuation of one life into and with another, in a continuation of consciousness grounded in the divine.
 Grounded in the great mystery of creation, we cannot quite name, written within us.
 The Holy Spirit perhaps praying in and with and through us, when we know not how to prayer ourselves.

-Let me leave you please with these opening words from the Gospel of John, with an understanding that they too are a poetic metaphor and a symbol pointing us towards a deeper mystery in which we dwell and that dwells within us.
+Let me leave you please with these opening words from the Gospel of John, with an understanding that they too are a poetic metaphor and a symbol pointing us towards a deeper mystery in which we reside and that dwells within us.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 In him was life, and that life was the light of all mankind.
-The light shines in the darkness, and the darkness has not overcome it.”
+The light shines in the darkness, and the darkness has not overcome it.” – (NIV)